Skip to navigation Skip to content

 • reject the claim as the start date is more than 13 weeks in the future

-• make sure the relevant away from home category is recorded on the Independent/Homeless/Away From Home Details (NIH) screen with the correct start date
+• away from home details will be recorded on the Independent/Homeless/Away From Home Details (NIH) screen with the away from home start date

-Current Year assessment for the Parental Income Test (PIT) due to drop in income between 1 July and 31 December + Read more ...
+Current year assessment for the Parental Income Test (PIT) due to drop in income between 1 July - 31 December + Read more ...

 Confirm the customer:

-• there has been a drop in income that occurred from 1 July to 31 December
+• there has been a drop in income that occurred between 1 July and 31 December

 If 1 January is: